Beepods Beekeeping FAQ

 Most starter kits do not include any sort of education around beekeeping or have a systematic resource that teaches individuals basic beekeeping skills.
 This cost could break down into research time, classes, books and more.

-At Beepods we include a year subscription to our Resource Center which is always being updated with new Educational, How To and many more types of resources.
-We have videos, documentation and much more in the forum.
+At Beepods we include a one-year subscription to our Beepods Lab which is always being updated with new educational and how-to resources.
+The lab includes videos, documentation, and much more.
 Also, as a user, we send out a monthly beekeeping update to let our users know what they should be doing to prep for the month, looking for in the hive and information on environmental conditions.

 Support and Maintenance: